ReliSA/STePSEnHECs-PaCt/catalogue/Smaller_Project_Scope.md

 ## Context

-We are teaching (at least) a semester-long, project-based software engineering course, where students are working together in teams.
+We are running or planning to establish a (at least) semester-long university course on software engineering with collaborative student projects and including some aspects or the entire process of agile development.
+The goal being to provide learning by experience of agile principles and practices as well as general project management skills.
+No prior knowledge or experience of the students in these domains is assumed.

 ## Problem